 People there clapped and cheered after it was read aloud.

-Top superintendent candidate Mark Coscarella is accused of sexual harassment and supplying pornography to minors.
+Top superintendent candidate Mark Coscarella is

 People who came to the meeting say they're worried about where the search is headed.

 "I think the whole situation is scary because we as parents put so much trust in the administration because if something happens that is unsafe for our kids, that's who is going to have to deal with it," parent Elinor Jordan said.
 "If people don't believe them...that can be incredibly damaging, and so it's terrifying as a parent quite frankly."